DjangoGirls/tutorial/en/extend_your_application/README.md

 `pk` is shortcut for `primary key`.
 This name is often used in Django projects.
 But you can name your variable as you like (remember: lowercase and `_` instead of whitespaces!).
 For example instead of `(?P<pk>[0-9]+)` we could have variable `post_id`, so this bit would look like: `(?P<post_id>[0-9]+)`.

-Ok!
+Ok, we've added a new URL pattern to `blog/urls.py`!
 Let's refresh the page: http://127.0.0.1:8000/ Boom!
 Yet another error!
 As expected!

 ![AttributeError](images/attribute_error2.png)

 Do you remember what the next step is?
 Of course: adding a view!

-## post_detail view
+## Add a post's detail view

 This time our *view* is given an extra parameter `pk`.
 Our *view* needs to catch it, right?
 So we will define our function as `def post_detail(request, pk):`.
 Note that we need to use exactly the same name as the one we specified in urls (`pk`).
 Omitting this variable is incorrect and will result in an error!